For as long as I can remember, I have been scared.

 - Catecholamines (norepinephrine) – This brain chemical helps us feel energized and focused.
 The natural supplement to increase it is L Tyrosine.

 - GABA – This is a natural stress reliever, muscle relaxant, and helps you sleep.
 Benzodiazepines (medications such as valium and xanax) reduce anxiety through the way they interact with the GABA receptors.
 You can increase it by taking GABA.

 - Endorphins – Another feel good chemical, it is raised through exercise, which I’ll talk about more in the next section…

-- Very low chance of bad side effects at regular doses.
+- Very low chance of bad side effects at normal doses.

 - Have helped many people feel better.

-- Natural supplements are not regulated, may be low quality.
+- Natural supplements are often not regulated, may be low quality.

 - Not well studied scientifically.

 - Many people get little or no effect from supplements, or perhaps only a placebo effect.